tringoli/AR-VR-for-IL-2-Sturmovik-1946/GUIDE-WIN-EN.md

 #### What do we need?
 1. [SteamVR](https://store.steampowered.com/app/250820/SteamVR/)
 2. Software for converting output from a PC to a VR monitor. *This can be any program you're familiar with, such as Virtual Desktop*
-3. VorpX *You can try testing it with [4PDA](https://4pda.to/stat/go?u=https%3A%2F%2Fdisk.yandex.ru%2Fd%2F6iYhJOBe3ZtYAg&e=110018648&f=https%3A%2F%2F4pda.to%2Fforum%2Findex.php%3Fshowtopic%3D1034301%26st%3D5260%23entry118062338)*
+3. VorpX. *You can try testing it with [4PDA](https://4pda.to/stat/go?u=https%3A%2F%2Fdisk.yandex.ru%2Fd%2F6iYhJOBe3ZtYAg&e=110018648&f=https%3A%2F%2F4pda.to%2Fforum%2Findex.php%3Fshowtopic%3D1034301%26st%3D5260%23entry118062338)*

 Additionally: IL-2 profile created by the community on the [IL-2 forum](https://forum.il2sturmovik.com/topic/69192-for-rift-s-il2_1946_bat-v385_vorpx_opentrack_logitech-x52_settings_v01/)

 #### Setup
 1. Open VorpX.
-You need to select the configuration page.
-In ..., select SteamVR
+Select the configuration page ("vorpX Config").
+Under "General," select "SteamVR (Index, Vive, Pimax)"
-2. Download online or install the community-created IL-2 profile
+2. Under "Cloud/Local Profiles," download or install the community-created IL-2 profile online
 3. Open the translation program (usually on both the PC and the VR headset)
 4. Open SteamVR
 5. Launch IL-2.
 If successful, you'll see the VorpX image conversion and a tutorial